Dodo doc > Types > Constructors and Methods > Instance Methods

 Start_process

 A method declaration starts with "method" followed by the method name and its parameter types.
-If the method has a return type or more than one set of parameters, then "method" must be followed by a declaration block.
+If the method has a return type or more than one set of parameters, then the method name must be followed by a declaration block.

 There can be other declarations in the method declaration block which are accessed via the "self" variable inside a method body.
 When member variables are declared, they serve as the return values of the method.